dslm4515/MLFS-S6-Bootscripts/README.md

   * stage2- stage 2
   * stage2.tini - shutdown script
   * stage3 - stage 3
+  * aux-services - Launches [auxillary]  services that are not required for boot.

 ## Databases:
   * Basic - Basic bootup to get machine to a command propmt with root filesystem in read-write mode, udev started and swap turned on
-  * default - Normal boot with service: acpid, consolekit, dbus, usbmuxd (for use with libimobiledevice) and setup network interfaces (i.e. wpa_supplicant and dhcpd)
+  * default - Normal boot with services: acpid, consolekit, dbus, usbmuxd (for use with libimobiledevice) and setup network interfaces (i.e. wpa_supplicant and dhcpd).
+This loads the boot database and services database.

 ## mkinitrd:
   * mkinitramfs - Script to make a basic initramfs